Like clockwork, Zeb conks out.

 around electric pallets driven by

-the balcony’s leftmost stack of
+just beneath the balcony’s leftmost

-said pallets, (propping up the
+stack of said pallets, (propping up

-goods, these), there he is, sure
+the goods, these), and there he is, sure

 enough.
 It’s two minutes to conk-time